Skip to main content Skip to footer

 Definitions:

-• Distributions of literature, such as leafleting and pamphleting; and
+• Distributions of information, such as leafleting, pamphleting, and graffiti; and

 Policy:

-Saginaw Valley State University (“SVSU”) respects the rights of people to peaceably assemble.
-SVSU will not unreasonably interfere with, harass, intimidate, or discriminate against persons engaged in the lawful exercise of their rights and will work to preserve the peace, protect life, and prevent the destruction of property.
+The University will not unreasonably interfere with persons engaged in the lawful exercise of their rights and will work to preserve the peace, protect life, and prevent the destruction of property.

-University property is primarily dedicated to academic, student life and administrative functions.
-But it also represents the "marketplace of ideas," and especially for students, many areas of campus represent a public forum for speech and other Expressive Activities.
-For students and registered student organizations, certain areas of campus are venues for free expression, including speeches, demonstrations, and the distribution of literature, as provided by this policy.
+University property is primarily dedicated to academic, student life, and administrative functions and it also represents the "marketplace of ideas,” especially for students.
+Many areas of campus represent a public forum for speech and other Expressive Activities.

 The University shall not consider the content or viewpoint of Expressive Activity or the possible reaction to Expressive Activity in applying this policy.
 The University shall not impose restrictions on individuals and groups due to the content or viewpoint of their Expressive Activity or the possible reaction to that Expressive Activity.
-In the event that other persons react negatively to Expressive Activity, the University (including representatives from University Police Department) shall take all necessary steps to ensure public safety and prevent the destruction of property while allowing the Expressive Activity to continue, unless the University’s operations are materially and substantially disrupted.
+In the event that other persons react negatively to Expressive Activity, the University (including representatives from the University Police Department) will take all necessary steps to ensure public safety and prevent the destruction of property while allowing the Expressive Activity to continue, unless the University's operations are materially and substantially disrupted.
+The University provides Support Resources (see Section G.) to students, staff, and faculty impacted by Expressive Activity.

-The University does not assume any obligation or responsibility for the content of the materials distributed.
+The University does not endorse or assume any obligation or responsibility for the content of Expressive Activities.

-This policy shall not apply to any person or organization desiring to sell merchandise or services on campus.
-Any person or organization desiring to sell merchandise or services on campus should contact the Conference Center at 989-964-4348.
-Registered Student Organizations are allowed additional fundraising privileges, and must comply with the Revenue Producing Projects for SVSU Student Groups policy, SVSU Operations Manual Policy 7.2-3.
+This policy does not apply to any person or organization desiring to sell merchandise or services on campus.
+Any person or organization desiring to sell merchandise or services on campus should contact the Conference Center at (989) 964-4348.
+Registered Student Organizations (RSOs) are allowed additional fundraising privileges and must comply with the Revenue Producing Projects for SVSU Student Groups 7.2-3 policy (Revenue-Producing Projects, Student Groups 7.2-3).

 Procedures: